pascalranaora/sufficiency-protocol/EcoSatsBeginnersGuide.md

 ## Imagine This…

-You grow tomatoes.
+You grow tomatoes 🍅.
-Your neighbor fixes bikes.
+Your neighbor fixes bikes 🚲.
-Another friend has extra solar power at noon.
+Another friend has extra solar power ☀️ at noon.

 **EcoSats** lets you **trade without euros or dollars** — using **Bitcoin + real things** you already do.